CadQuery/cadquery/doc/importexport.rst

 Exporting DXF
 ##############

-.. warning:: DXF exporting works only with 2D sections on the current workplane.
+.. warning:: DXF exporting works only with 2D sections on the current workplane or sketches.

 .. seealso::